yannickl/YLMoment/README.md

 NSMoment is a library which provides an high abstraction level for parsing, validating, manipulating, and formatting the dates in Objective-C.

-Its API is inspired by the well know [moment.js](http://momentjs.com/) library, however unlike his father its core is build upon the `Foundation Framework` components (`NSDate`, `NSDateFormatter`,etc.) for a full interoperability with iOS.
+Its API is inspired by the well known [moment.js](http://momentjs.com/) library, however unlike its father, its core is built upon the `Foundation Framework` components (`NSDate`, `NSDateFormatter`,etc.) for a full interoperability with iOS.

 ## Installation